thefreakingmind/Stock-Market-Application/README.md

 * Removing The Nan Values and Later will use Sklearn library to Compute the mean and will replace those.
 * Creating the Basic Linear Regression Model.

+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output
+## Result
+* Tested 3 Machine Learning Algorithm, Found that accuracy is quite low for all of them.
+* Neural Network is a better Algorithm for Predicting Better Output

 ## Technical Challenges